-Nicholas Patrick Quigley (they/he/we) is an educator and musician specializing in ecopsychology and creativity in music education.
-With experience teaching all levels in alternative and traditional public schools, they have transformed the programs they have served by establishing modern bands, accessible general music curricula, and trauma-responsive musicking groups.
-They currently teach music and music technology at B. M. C. Durfee High School of Fall River, Massachusetts, where their project-based curriculum empowers students to write and produce original music stemming from themes of identity and culture.
-Their dedicated service extends beyond the classroom, as founding advisor to Durfee's "Creating Peace" club, co-chair of the Fall River Public Schools Social Emotional Learning Joint Labor-Management Committee, board member of the Fall River Educators Association, and co-organizer of the Play On Music Festival.
+Nicholas Patrick Quigley (he/they) is a scholarly practitioner in education, composer/producer, and expressive arts facilitator specializing in ecopsychology and creativity in music education.
+With experience teaching all levels in alternative and traditional public schools, Quigley has transformed the programs he has served by establishing modern bands, accessible general music curricula, and trauma-responsive musicking groups.
+Quigley teaches music and music technology at B. M. C. Durfee High School of Fall River, Massachusetts, where their project-based curriculum empowers students to write and produce original music stemming from themes of identity and culture.
+Their dedicated service extends beyond the classroom through their co-organization of the Play On Music Festival.
 In the summers, Quigley is a music education course facilitator for Boston University.

-Teacher Quigley has presented at regional and international conferences and published in the Journal of Popular Music Education, Impact: The Journal of the Center for Interdisciplinary Teaching and Learning, and Teaching Music, among others.
-A member of the academic music honor society Pi Kappa Lambda, they are a graduate of the University of Massachusetts Lowell (BM, cum laude, Music Business), Boston University (MM, Music Education), and Salve Regina University (CAGS, Expressive and Creative Arts).
+A member of the academic music honor society Pi Kappa Lambda, Quigley has presented at research- and practice-oriented conferences, and published in the Journal of Popular Music Education, Impact: The Journal of the Center for Interdisciplinary Teaching and Learning, and Teaching Music, among others.
+He is a graduate of the University of Massachusetts Lowell (BM, cum laude, Music Business), Boston University (MM, Music Education), and Salve Regina University (CAGS, Professional Applications of the Expressive and Creative Arts).
+In their praxis, Quigley strives to enact critical and liberatory theories and pedagogies with a disposition of service, joy, care, and community; contextualized within humanity's arc towards sustainability, and reverence for our shared planet.

 Composer Pleased with Socially Distanced Album Recording